 David M. Goldberg

 I'm an associate professor (tenured) at San Diego State University (SDSU).
-I study text mining, artificial intelligence, machine learning, decision support systems, and expert systems.
-My primary research focus is in constructing machine-learned models that interpret text.
-Much of my past work has been applied to product safety, using text mining to analyze online reviews and identify hazardous products.
+I study how machines can interpret human language through AI, machine learning, and text mining.
+My research uses decision support systems to put these models into practical use.
+A major application of my work has been in product safety, using text analysis of online reviews to detect hazardous products.

-I teach Python-based courses in both applications programming (300-level) and object-oriented programming for applications (500-level).
+I teach Python-based courses in both applications programming (300-level) and data-driven programming (500-level).
 I also teach a MySQL- and PHP-based course in enterprise database management (600-level).

 I earned both my bachelor's and doctoral degrees at Virginia Tech, where I was supported by the Richard E. and Carol A. Sorensen Fellowship.

-I've previously worked as an independent contractor for Jones Lang LaSalle (JLL) developing and curating 3-dimensional datasets for proprietary site selection software.
+I previously worked as a technical contractor for Jones Lang LaSalle (JLL), developing and curating 3D building datasets for proprietary site selection software.

 In my spare time, I'm an avid soccer and baseball fan with a passion for sports analytics.
 I enjoy Rubik's cube "speedsolving" and am aiming to break my competitive record of 10.78 seconds.
 Finally, I also love spending time with my cats, Duck and Goose.